open-telemetry/opentelemetry.io/CONTRIBUTING.md

 > **For expert contributors**, you can work directly in the submodule.
 You'll
 > then be able to directly build and serve your (submodule) changes.
 By default,
 > the CI scripts get submodules on every invocation.
 To prevent this behavior
-> while you work within a submodule, set the environment variable `GET="no"`.
+> while you work within a submodule, set the environment variable `GET=no`.
 > You'll also need to `git fetch --unshallow` the submodule before you can
 > submit a PR.
-Alternatively, set `DEPTH="100"` and re-fetch submodules.
+Alternatively, set `DEPTH=100` and re-fetch submodules.

 ## Site deploys and PR previews